Sexual Violence Prevention Videos

 - Let’s Talk Prevention

-Hannah Laniado, MNCASA's prevention specialist, leads this group learning opportunity around primary prevention.
+Hannah Laniado, MNCASA's Prevention Program Manager, leads this group learning opportunity around primary prevention.
 This webinar provides an opportunity to watch a mock primary prevention 101 presentation.
 Afterwards, Hannah and attendees delve deeper into common questions around prevention, approaches for presenting challenging content, and share ideas on how to make primary prevention accessible to multiple communities and audiences.

 - Why You Should Love Evaluation: Making Evaluation Work for You, Not Against You